ScholCommLab/fhe-collector/README.md

 **User and database settings**

-Rename the [settings_user_sample.py](settings_user_sample.py) file to 'settings_user.py' and add the missing user settings:
+Rename the [settings_user_sample.py](settings_user_sample.py) file to `settings_user.py` and add the missing user settings in it.

-* facebook app
-* flask app secret key
-* NCBI API account

-Also rename the [settings_production_sample.py](settings_production_sample.py) file to 'settings_production.py' and add the missing database settings:

-Then set these environment variables inside your shell, so the right settings file is loaded when the app starts.
+Then set the `YOURAPPLICATION_MODE` variable inside your shell, so the right settings file is loaded when the app starts.
 There are three application modes:

-* 'development':
+* 'development': is the default one.
-* 'testing':
+* 'testing': to execute the tests.
-* 'production':
+* 'production': to run in production mode.

 ```
 export FLASK_APP=fhe.py
-export YOURAPPLICATION_MODE='development'
+export YOURAPPLICATION_MODE='DEVELOPMENT'
 ```

 **Start app**